arif-rachim/react-hook-signal/README.md

 - Refer to https://eisenbergeffect.medium.com/a-tc39-proposal-for-signals-f0bedd37a335 for detailed explanation.
 - Explore the proposal repository: https://github.com/proposal-signals/proposal-signals

-Once adopted, JavaScript will have a native signaling system, referred to as Native Signal throughout this guide.
+Once adopted, JavaScript will have a native signaling system, referred to as `Signal` throughout this guide.

 ## Steps to Integrate Signals with React
-### STEP 1: Rendering Native Signal Values:
+### STEP 1: Rendering Signal Values:

 - Utilize `notify` components provided by react-hook-signal.
 - `notify` components accept standard HTML attributes, Signal, and Lambda for detecting dependency changes.

 Example:
-Let say we have Global.tsx, holding global signals
+Say we have Global.tsx, holding global signals
 ```tsx
 // Global.tsx
 import {Signal} from "signal-polyfill";